-True copy of the report by IPPG titled "Redressing the 'historical injustice' through the Indian Forest Act, 2006: A Historical Institutional analysis of contemporary forest rights reforms" is attached with the parallel impleadement application, that is I.A.
-No. 59870/2019, dated 9 April 2019 as Annexure P-1.
+True Copy of the report of the IPPG titled "Redressing the 'historical injustice' through the Indian Forest Act, 2006: A Historical Institutional Analysis of Contemporary Forest Rights Reforms" is attached with the parallel impleadement application, that is I.A.
+No. 59870 of 2019 dated 9 April 2019, as Annexure P-1.
 For the sake of brevity the same has not been attached again with the present impleadment application.